helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I believe that it is irresponsible, it is basically part of the crisis of leadership in D.</h3 quote>
+<h3 quote align='center'>Anybody who has gone through a life-changing experience will tell you there is a different understanding of what is real and what is important, and when you are going through different moments, you can reflect and go, 'I have been through worse.</h3 quote>

 ---